jrmi/wire.io/README.md

-# Client2client.io
+# Wire.io

 A web client to client communication channel that mimic [WAMP protocol](https://wamp-proto.org/).
-You can pub/sub event and make RPC calls.
+You can pub/sub event and make RPC calls directly to other clients through a router.
 Way mush simpler and light than Autobahn and don't need a fat router when you need something less powerfull.
 It based on venerable and very usefull [socket.io](https://socket.io/).